Jacob-Armstrong/CPSC-335-Project-2/README.md

 This project seeks to maximize the number of stocks an investor may purchase, given a limited amount of available financial resources.
 Future values of these stocks are not considered at the time of purchase.
 Two approaches (exhaustive search & dynamic programming) are implemented.

 ## Team members
-- Authors: Jacob Armstrong / Haroutyun Chamelian / Phu Lam
+- Authors: Jacob Armstrong / Phu Lam / Haroutyun Chamelian
-- Emails: jarmstrong31@csu.fullerton.edu / lamphu75@csu.fullerton.edu /
+- Emails: jarmstrong31@csu.fullerton.edu / lamphu75@csu.fullerton.edu / Harout.c@csu.Fullerton.edu

 ## Problem Statement
 ![problem statement](Formula.png)